christianchiavelli/christianchiavelli/README.md

 ## 📌 Curiosities

-🧠 If I could have any superpower, it would be to speak any language so I could connect with anyone in the world.
+🧠 If I could have any superpower, it would be the ability to speak any language, so I could connect with anyone in the world.

-🐕 I have a pug and he is the best partner ever!
+🐕 I have a pug who is the best companion ever!

-👾 Besides that, I like to go to the gym and play card games.
+👾 Besides coding, I enjoy going to the gym and playing card games.

 ## 🔗 Links